 Friends Reunion SpecialPremiere date: TBA 2021

-Friends—they'll be there for you!
+Friends: They'll be there for you!
 The long-talked-about, confirmed, and then delayed reunion special of the beloved sitcom is finally coming in 2021.
-While the special was supposed to air with HBO Max's launch in May 2020, the COVID-19 pandemic squashed those plans—but come March 2021, the whole cast will return to finally shoot the special.
-Unlike the many other reboots floating around HBO Max, this one isn't a revival or even a new episode: Expect the cast to revisit the set, share memories, and unseen footage to reminisce on the show.
+While the special was supposed to air with HBO Max's launch in May 2020, the COVID-19 pandemic squashed those plans—but filming should've been underway in March 2021.
+Unlike the many other reboots floating around HBO Max, this one isn't a revival or even a new episode; expect the cast to revisit the set, share memories, and unseen footage to reminisce on the show.

 The Other TwoPremiere date: TBA 2021

 It's been a long wait for the second season of this still underrated show, which first premiered on Comedy Central in early 2019.
 Hopefully the story of the two 30-something aimless siblings of a tween pop star will gain more of an audience on HBO Max where its amazing songs can be fully appreciated.